GearChefCookbooks/docker-mongodb/README.md

-# docker-restheart-mongo
+# docker-mongodb
-Deployment with Docker and Restheart
+Deployment of Mongodb with Docker